Haxe18/telekom_fon_connect/Readme.md

 ### Credits

-A big thanks going out to these guys, for theire questions and answers which helped me with the code:
+A big thanks going out to these persons, for their questions and answers which helped me with their code snippets:

 python requests module: https://www.pythonforbeginners.com/requests/using-requests-in-python
 HTML parse with Beautiful Soap: https://www.crummy.com/software/BeautifulSoup/bs4/doc/